Friday, December 16, 2011

 Elaine has her baby at a Catholic orphanage but it is taken away from her and she is understandably traumatized.
 Levine also effectively portrays the loss and the terrible pain Elaine feels in giving up her baby which she truly loves and wants.
 "They took away my beautiful baby." she tells Jamie.

-There are several things I found problematic about this novel.
+In Trouble is a typical biased look at the social issues of unwed mothers and unplanned pregnancy from a decidely anti-Catholic perspective.
 As the representative Catholic character in the novel, Elaine is portrayed as stupid, unrealistic, ignorant and naive.
 She believes to the very end that her lover, Neil, will come get her at the maternity home and marry her.
 Although Jamie views Elaine as having been "forced" to have her baby, Elaine tells Jamie that she loves her baby and she loves Neil.
-Her false hope contrasts with Jamie's realistic view of her predicament.
+Her "false hope" contrasts with Jamie's "realistic" view of her predicament.
+However, Elaine's hopes, while perhaps not realistic, are natural.
+It is natural to want the father of your baby to marry you.
+It is natural to love your unborn baby.
+In 1956 and in 20

-"I love you both," I said, and I meant it.
+In comparison, Jamie, who decides upon abortion, is portrayed as intelligent, realistic and in some ways very savvy.
+She knows how to get the information she needs to make the "choice" that will free her from the burden of her unwanted pregnancy.
+But Jaime rationalizes her abortion choice primarily by denying the humanity of her unborn child.
+She tells Elaine that her unborn child is a "prebaby".
+"Elaine, hello.
+You don't have a baby.
+You've got a pre-baby in you.
+Not a baby.", to which Elaine responds, "A baby, Jamie, it's a baby and it's mine."
+Later on she tells her parents, "I love you both," I said, and I meant it.
 "But I can't.
 I don't know all of the why.
 It's not just going to college."
 I touched my belly.
 "This is not a baby yet, and I can't let it be one.
 I mean, how could I have a baby and not take care of it?"

 In Trouble contains a few bits of abortion rights rhetoric.
 For example, when Jaime tells her mother what's going on with her friend and that she is being forced to give up her baby for adoption, her mother admits it's a terrible choice.
-But Uncle Maury has the following response:
+But Uncle Maury has the following response: "The only terrible thing," Uncle Maury said, "is when someone brings an unwanted child into the world."
+Of course, Uncle Maury is referring to the oft-repeated feminist mantra of "every child a wanted child", implying of course that wantedness confers humanity and makes a pregnancy, a baby.
+Abortion in proabortion reasoning, will rid the world of unwanted children.

 In Trouble is a good starting point for a discussion about abortion, premarital sex, teen sex, rape, adoption and single parenting.
 It is also useful in providing a starting point for a discussion on how society has changed in its views of single mothers, premarital sex and rape.
-I found it interesting that not one adult in the story reported the rape of their cousin/daughter.
+It was interesting to note that not one adult in the story reported the rape of their cousin/daughter.
 Lois simply sends her young male friend packing and Jamie's parents never really address their daughter's rape at all.
 Single mothers were strongly discouraged from keeping their babies mainly because at that time there was still great shame in having a baby outside of marriage and because there were few support systems in place for single mothers.

 Book Details: